Raigyo/unity-3d-game-forest/Readme.md

 I use the asset [Dynamic Footsteps for first person games](https://assetstore.unity.com/packages/tools/dynamic-footsteps-for-first-person-games-85052) to manage footstep sounds.
 Not expensive and very useful.

 With that asset you can define sounds played randomly for some layers only.
-BTW I had to adjust or create some colliders (primitive/mesh) on some GameObjects (water and bridges).
+BTW I had to adjust or create some colliders (primitive / mesh) on some GameObjects (water and bridges).
 According to me it's more easy to add colliders on a layer than define texture that will interact with a raycast  (textures can be numerous or be changed by the designer / raycast could... not work on every cases) .
 I've tried several solutions, this one convinced me.

 #### 3.2.7 Time of the day